 There are multiple calendar versioning schemes, long used by projects big and small.
 Rather than declaring a single scheme to be CalVer, it's important to recognize the practicality of each and design the scheme to fit the project.
 First, the parts of the version:

-The vast majority of modern software versions are composed of two or three numeric segments, plus the optional modifier.
+The vast majority of modern version identifiers are composed of two or three numeric segments, plus the optional modifier.
 Convention suggests that four-numeric-segment versions are discouraged.

 As seen in the case studies below, projects have found more than one useful way to leverage dates in their versions.
-Rather than choose a single scheme, CalVer introduces standard terminology for developers, based on current practices and conventions.
+Rather than choose a single scheme, CalVer introduces standard terminology for developers, in addition to the "semantic" versions:

 YY- Short year - 6, 16, 106

 MM- Short month - 1, 2 ...
 11, 12

 0M- Zero-padded month - 01, 02 ...
 11, 12

 WW- Short week (since start of year) - 1, 2, 33, 52